CUMMINS INC. DEFERRED COMPENSATION PLAN

 RESTATEMENT AND PURPOSE

 Section 1.01 History and Restatement.
 Cummins Inc. established the Cummins Engine Company, Inc. 1994 Deferred Compensation Plan ("Plan"), effective February 1, 1994, and it has amended and/or restated the Plan on several occasions since that time.
-The Company restated the Plan effective January 1, 2008 to comply with the requirements of the final regulations under Code Section 409A and to change the name of the Plan to the Cummins Inc. Deferred Compensation Plan (the “2008 Restatement”), and restated the Plan again effective as of October 15, 2012, January 1, 2014 and January 1, 2016 (the “2016 Restatement Effective Date”).
-By this restatement, which is effective on February 15, 2021 (the “2021 Restatement Effective Date”), the Company amends the Plan to incorporate certain changes to the terms of the Plan.
+The Company restated the Plan effective January 1, 2008 to comply with the requirements of the final regulations under Code Section 409A and to change the name of the Plan to the Cummins Inc. Deferred Compensation Plan (the “2008 Restatement”), and restated the Plan again effective as of October 15, 2012.
+By this restatement, which is generally effective as of January 1, 2014, the Company amends the Plan to incorporate certain changes to the terms of the Plan.

 Section 1.02 Application of Restatement.
 The 2008 Restatement applied, effective January 1, 2008, to all amounts deferred or vested under the Plan after 2004 and any earnings credited with respect to such amounts.
-None of the 2008 Restatement, this restatement nor any interim restatement applies to any amount deferred and vested as of December 31, 2004, or any earnings credited under the Plan with respect to such amounts (together, "Grandfathered Amounts"), and Grandfathered Amounts shall continue to be governed by the terms and conditions of the Plan without regard to the 2008 Restatement, this restatement or any interim restatement; provided, however, the person or persons entitled to receive any remaining portion of a Participant's Plan Year Balances after his death shall be determined pursuant to this restatement, provided that the Participant's death occurs after 2004.
+Neither the 2008 Restatement nor this restatement apply to any amount deferred and vested as of December 31, 2004, or any earnings credited under the Plan with respect to such amounts (together, "Grandfathered Amounts"), and Grandfathered Amounts shall continue to be governed by the terms and conditions of the Plan without regard to the 2008 Restatement or this restatement; provided, however, the person or persons entitled to receive any remaining portion of a Participant's Accounts after his death shall be determined pursuant to this restatement, provided that the Participant's death occurs after 2004.

 Section 1.03 Purpose.
 The Plan is intended to constitute an unfunded plan maintained by the Employer primarily for the purpose of providing deferred compensation for a select group of management or highly compensated employees within the meaning of Sections 201, 301, and 401 of ERISA.